scrapeless-ai/sdk-node/README.md

 console.log(results);
 ```

-### Actor System
+### Actor

-Run custom automation scripts in the cloud:
+Deploy custom crawling and data processing workflows at scale with built-in scheduling and resource management:

 ```javascript
 // Run an actor